tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/create.md

             [aliases: connections]

         --deploy
-            Send this formation to Seaplane immediately (requires a Formation configuration) (implies --launch, if that is not the desired state use --no-launch)
+            Send this formation to Seaplane immediately (requires a Formation configuration) but DO NOT set to active.
+To also set the configuration to active add or use --launch instead

         --exclude-provider <PROVIDER>
             A provider that this Formation's Flights are *NOT* permitted to run on.
 This will override any matching value given by via --provider